- The Dark Side of Quiet Quitting - November 28, 2022

 You’ll get a much more personal experience.
 Plus, your stay will be in someone’s actual home and you’ll have a full kitchen with all the utensils and condiments.

 It’s best to use HomeExchange for expensive big cities because the guest points don’t increase to reflect the desirability of the location.
 It mostly just scales according to size and amenities.

 Use Airbnb for less expensive places, like Thailand or Mexico, because Airbnb nightly costs are cheap there anyways.
 Kind of like how you want to save your frequent flyer points for expensive long haul flights and pay with cash for cheap, domestic flights.

-If you want to travel for free using HomeExchange, first time users can use my referral link to get 1250 guest points just for signing up, completing, and publishing your home profile.
+If you want to travel for free using HomeExchange, first time users can use my referral link to get 1250 guest points just for signing up, completing, and publishing your home profile (simply leave the “sponsor code” field on the sign-up page blank.
+As long as you use my referral link above, you’ll get your sign up points).
 You could get an additional 250 Guest Points after you activate your membership and pay the yearly fee.
 This adds up to 1500 guest points, which is approximately 15 nights of free accommodation!
 The best thing is, you don’t have to pay for the membership until you successfully find a match and finalize it.
 After that, all subsequent exchanges are free for the rest of the year.

 (full disclosure: I may get a small commission if you sign up.
 As always, we never recommend products on this site that we don’t already use and love )

 PROTIP: Change the “any type of exchange” drop down to “Guest Point Exchange” in order to narrow your search down if you want to use your Guest Points but are only finding hosts who want to do reciprocal exchange.
 And if you’re new to the platform and don’t have any reviews as a host or guest, send hosts a nice message and link to your Airbnb reviews to show them that you are trustworthy and will take good care of their home.